A friend of mine wrote to me after the horrific tragedy at Sandy Hook Elementary School. “Where was God?!” he asked.

-Asking hard questions of God, arguing with God, even shaking a fist at God is not an act of faithlessness; rather this kind of honest struggle is an expression of deep living faith.
+Asking hard questions of God, arguing with God, even shaking a fist at God are not acts of faithLESSness, rather this kind of honest struggle is an expression of deep living faith.

 Where was God?
 Why didn’t God do something?

-Here is part of my effort to make meaning:
+Here is part of my own effort to make meaning:

 Jesus the Christ IS God doing something.

-I’m thinking the question “where is God” is not the right question anyway.
+I’m thinking “where is God” is not the right question anyway.

 I’m thinking the better question is: “where are we?”

-Isaiah calls God’s people to seek justice, rescue the oppressed, defend the orphan, plead for the widow: so – where are we?
+Isaiah calls God’s people to seek justice, rescue the oppressed, defend the orphan, plead for the widow: so – where are we in that holy work?